Finding the Right General Contractor in Asheville and Surrounding Area

 - What are they like to work with if something needed addressing after construction was completed and the owner moved in?

 This list of questions is far from exhaustive, so use it as a launching point when you check references.
-Keep in mind, the scope of a project can change; weather delays happen.
-What’s important is how the general contractor handles it.
+The truth is, the building process won’t always go according to plan.
+What’s important is how the general contractor handles it – specifically, did they come up with a fair solution?
 Knowing how a general contractor handles the challenges will give you insight into what it will be like to work with them.

 Getting an Estimate